zilongliu1999/wide-tele-3d-ball-fusion/README.md

 ![OpenCV](https://img.shields.io/badge/OpenCV-4.5%2B-green)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-A vision-based pipeline for **high-precision 3D localisation of survey markers** on slopes, using a single zoom camera operating in two focal lengths — wide for scene-level detection, tele for sub-pixel measurement.
-No stereo rig, no LiDAR, no baseline calibration required.
+A vision pipeline for **high-precision 3D localisation of survey markers on slopes**, using a single zoom camera that captures both a wide-angle overview and a telephoto close-up — no stereo rig, no LiDAR, no inter-camera baseline required.

 ![Pipeline](demo_output/00_pipeline_diagram.jpg)